kemitchell/commonmark-fenced.js/README.md

 var defence = require('defence')
 var assert = require('assert')

+// Defence takes CommonMark input in and returns a string with the same
+// number of lines, including just the text of code blocks you specify.

 var markdown = [
   /*  1 */ "# H1",
   /*  2 */ "",